osbuild/cockpit-composer/test/end-to-end/README.md

 The end-to-end test docker image is an executable image, which starts container, runs test, and exits.

 The docker image depends on a base image, named weld/fedora:25, which needs have been previously built.
 If it is not available it can be built from the welder-deployment repository by running `make weld-f25`.

 Build end-to-end test docker image by running:

 `sudo docker build -t weld/end-to-end:latest .`

 The end-to-end test needs both bdcs-api-rs and welder-web docker running.
 Build them from welder-deployment repository by running `make build` and `make import-metadata`.
 Run them by running `sudo docker-compose -p welder up -d`.

 Run end-to-end test like this:

-`sudo docker run --rm --name welder_end_to_end --network welder_default -v `pwd`/welder-deployment/mddb:/mddb -e MDDB='/mddb/metadata.db' weld/end-to-end:latest xvfb-run -a -s '-screen 0 1024x768x24' npm run test`
+`sudo docker run --rm --name welder_end_to_end --network welder_default weld/end-to-end:latest xvfb-run -a -s '-screen 0 1024x768x24' npm run test`

 ## Directory Layout